Dr Chris Moore

 Supporting post-lockdown education using the 6 principles of Nurture

-We are coming to the stage where plans are being drawn up for relaxing the COVID-19 restrictions and thinking about children’s return to school.
-It has been disappointing to see the narratives behind these plans within political and media circles.
-Narratives such as helping children “catch up”, despite the fact that they have all stopped at the same place and we can adapt the curriculum going forward.
-To assume that children can pick up from where they left off, let alone consider longer or extra classes, is to disregard the impact of toxic stress on children’s memory, processing, attention, organisation, emotional regulation and other facets of executive functioning.
+As plans are drawn up for relaxing the COVID-19 restrictions and thinking about children’s return to school, the narratives within political and media circles have focused on "catching up".
+To assume that all children can easily pick up from where they left off, let alone take on new learning at a rapid pace, is to disregard the impact of toxic stress on children’s memory, processing, attention, organisation, emotional regulation and other facets of daily functioning.

 I’ve been thinking of what we should be focusing on instead.
 We’ve never experienced anything like this “lockdown” and it has had such a varied impact on families across the country.
-I won’t pretend to have many of the answers, nor am I certain of asking the right questions.
 Perhaps it starts with a perspective or ethos which can inform our decision-making.
 The nurture approach has endured for over 50 years.
 Nurture Groups have strived to provide enriching and restorative experiences for children whose social and emotional development has been disrupted by trauma, loss and change.
 The six guiding principles of nurture speak to me as values that can help in this period of uncertainty and upheaval.
 Values which provide children with the best start as they begin to return to school.